ibhupi/UIImageViewNetwork/README.md

 [![License](https://img.shields.io/cocoapods/l/UIImageViewNetwork.svg?style=flat)](http://cocoapods.org/pods/UIImageViewNetwork)
 [![Platform](https://img.shields.io/cocoapods/p/UIImageViewNetwork.svg?style=flat)](http://cocoapods.org/pods/UIImageViewNetwork)

+## Summary

+UIImageViewNetwork is easy to use Swift UIImageView extension to download image from network asynchronously in background thred.

+UIImageViewNetwork also safe to use in CollectionViews and TableViews because it ignores downloading image if new url is used for image.
+In reuseable collection view and table view cells it first checks wheather downloaded image url is same as recent URL or not.
+Ignore if downloaded image url is different than recent URL.

+UIImageViewNetwork also caches downloaded image to reuse.
+Default cache limit is 100 images.
+But can be easily customizable.
+TODO: Further improvement in image caching and purging for memory warnings.

 ## Usage

 To run the example project, clone the repo, and run `pod install` from the Example directory first.